travis-infrastructure/travis-benchmarker/README.md

 This will:

 - look in the `data/` subdirectory for `cloud-config.yml` and `cloud-init.sh`
-- manipulate these files according to the `DOCKER_METHOD` and write to `data/user-data.multipart`
+- manipulate these files and generate a Docker config json according to the `DOCKER_METHOD` and write to `data/user-data.multipart`
 - compress `data/user-data.multipart` into `data/user-data.multipart.gz` to be passed as userdata
 - spin up `COUNT` instances with the compressed userdata

-Don't forget to start an ngrok listener to capture output from instances as they complete cloud-init.
+Don't forget to run `docker-compose up` to start an ngrok listener to capture output from instances as they complete cloud-init.
 (This is a workaround for the unreliability of `aws ec2 get-console-output` for benchmarking purposes.)

 ## To do

 - get `FIXME` instance types working
-- provide a Compose file

 ## See also